French Potato Gratin

 - Thinly sliced potatoes are bathed in cream and topped with a generous sprinkle of Gruyere cheese.
 It’s best in small quantities, even though you’ll want seconds and thirds!

 - Use a mandoline or a benriner to make the slicing more consistent.
-Make sure to use a handguard
+Make sure to use a handguard so you don’t cut yourself!

-so you don’t cut yourself! - PRO-Tip: Place a sheet pan under the casserole dish when baking.
-Nothing worse than having to clean burnt-on food from the bottom of your oven when a baking dish overflows!
+- PRO-Tip: Place a sheet pan under the casserole dish when baking.
+Nothing is worse than having to clean burnt-on food from the bottom of your oven when a baking dish overflows!
 I like to line the baking dish with foil, too, for easy cleanup!

 - Use a knife to check the potatoes for doneness.
 Pierce a few different potatoes to see if your knife goes in easily.
 Any resistance and the dish needs more cooking time.

-- Let the dish rest for 10 minutes before serving to allow the steaming cheesy cream cool and thicken a bit.
+- Let the dish rest for 10 minutes before serving to allow the steaming cheesy cream to cool and thicken a bit.

 - You may not want to mention the amount of cream when you serve this to friends and family.
-This French Potato Gratin is definitely a special occasion dish.
+This French Potato Gratin is a special occasion dish.
 And an exquisite one at that.
 Just watch your portion sizes!

 You May Also Like: